Richard-Dang/traffic-lights/README.md

 #Traffic Lights

 ##Description
 The traffic light system model mimics a real T-intersection.
-The  components implemented include a servo motor acting as a gate which was controlled with IR sensors, a traffic light system with pedestrian cross lights which is triggered by a button that changes timing of traffic lights, and streetlights that turn on and off using an LDR depending on how bright the surrounding environment is.
+The  components implemented include a servo motor acting as a gate, a traffic light system with pedestrian cross light, and streetlights.
+The gate uses IR sensors to detect motion, the cross light is triggered by a button that changes the timing of the traffic lights and the streetlights turn on and off using and LDR to check the brightness of the surrounding environment.

 ##Features
 * Motion sensor gate